opendatacube/datacube-ows/README.rst

 Apache2 mod_wsgi
 ----------------

+Getting things working with Apache2 mod_wsgi is not trivial and probably not the best approach in most circumstances, but if it makes sense for you, this how we have got it working in the past:

 Getting mod_wsgi to work with a Conda virtual environment is not trivial.
 The following steps worked for me, but will not support connecting your web server